How to Update Ubuntu from Terminal

 Execute the following steps to check for and install updates in Ubuntu:

-1. Refresh the list of packages available in remote repositories:
+1. Refresh the list of packages available in remote repositories with sudo apt update:

 sudo apt update

-If APT detects out-of-date packages on the local system, the output shows their number.
+If APT detects out-of-date packages on the local system, the output shows the number of them.

 APT package manager output showing that 30 packages on the system can be upgraded.